chrismfz/argus/README.md

 # flowenricher

 `flowenricher` is a real-time NetFlow/IPFIX enrichment and ingestion engine written in Go.
-It processes JSON-formatted flow logs (typically from `nfacctd`), enriches them with GeoIP, ASN, BGP AS paths, and PTR (reverse DNS), and inserts them into a ClickHouse database for lightning-fast analytics.
+It works as standalone app but can also process JSON-formatted flow logs (typically from `nfacctd`), enriches them with GeoIP, ASN, BGP AS paths, and PTR (reverse DNS), and inserts them into a ClickHouse database for lightning-fast analytics.
+It also supports Kafka.

 ---